UBC-MDS/DSCI522_group315/README.md

 View the
 [Makefile.png](https://github.com/UBC-MDS/DSCI522_group315/blob/master/Makefile.png)
-larger version of the Makefile Dependency Graph.
+for a larger version of the Makefile Dependency Graph.

 ## References